LilNick0101/js-tps-demo/README.md

 - Basic movement and shooting mechanics.
 - 7 Heroes with unique abilities.
 - An arena with a simple layout, filled with pickup items.
-- Working Team deathmatch mode.
+- Working Team Deathmatch mode.
 - Scoreboard and killstreak tracking.
 - Bot players to use for practice.